fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/New-ServiceFabricCluster.md

 ```

 ## DESCRIPTION
-The **New-ServiceFabricCluster** cmdlet creates a Service Fabric cluster based on a configuration file in JavaScript Object Notation (JSON) format and a Service Fabric runtime package CAB file.
+The **New-ServiceFabricCluster** cmdlet creates a standalone Service Fabric cluster based on a configuration file in JavaScript Object Notation (JSON) format and a Service Fabric runtime package CAB file.
+The CAB file is available for download [here](/azure/service-fabric/service-fabric-cluster-standalone-deployment-preparation.md).
+A link to examples of the JSON configuration file can be seen on the same page.
-The cmdlet orchestrates installations from the controller computer.
+This cmdlet orchestrates installations from the computer on which this command is run.

+Having the Service Fabric SDK installed may cause conflicts with this command.
+Please uninstall first.
 ## EXAMPLES

 ### Example 1: Create a cluster